learn-co-curriculum/react-hooks-npm-lab/README.md

 of functions that make displaying dates and times simpler than trying to figure out JavaScripts built-in functions.

-Let's install `date-fns` and incorporate into our clock.
+Let's install `date-fns` and incorporate it into our clock.
 To install a package and save it to your `package.json` file, run `npm install` followed by the package name.
 In our case, that would be: